MaelLefeuvre/BADGER/doc/README.ped-sim-config.md

 1. Snakemake makes extensive use of pattern matching to resolve job dependencies, explaining the strict requirement on setting the `[name]` field as `ped`
 2. BADGER applies `jinja2` templating on these files to dynamically adjust the required number of pedigree replicates.
 Hence, the `{{ params.replicate }}` string for the `[#copies]` field.

-Appart from this single limitation, the rest of the file strictly adheres to the format specification described in the documentation of `ped-sim`.
+Apart from this single limitation, the rest of the file strictly adheres to the format specification described in the documentation of `ped-sim`.

 Hence, the following pedigree definition file